Tinman (gene): Expression

+Because of the specificity of this gene in its location, additional genes to signal spatial constrictions are necessary for tin to function properly.
+The majority of enhancers in mesodermal tissues express Tinman, and ones active in heart progenitor cells are dependent on tinman gene activity.

 Clinical significance

 In both Drosophila and vertebrates, the temporal and spatial expression of tinman is critical in determining cell lineage and patterning of the heart.
 In mutant or knockout organisms, the loss of tinman results in the lack of heart formation.
 In humans, mutations of Nkx2.5 result in some of the most common congenital heart defects.
 These include atrial and ventricular septal defects and tetralogy of Fallot.
 Abnormal placental expression of Nkx2.5 has been associated with some cases of severe, early onset preeclampsia.

+Defects in this gene give rise to lethal abnormalities as the development and differentiation of the heart is dependent on the activity.
+When isolated in mice and exposed to genetic ablation, the myocardial genes of the mouse will still be expressed normally, but will result in embryonic lethality due from complications and defects of the heart.